Create a Survey in less than 60 seconds!

 2. Team values

-Having values like-” the customer is always right” or “Investigate, then respond” are the ones that will help your team perform the best when they are under pressure.
-If you don’t have a set of shared values yet, then now is the time to write them down after consulting with all the stakeholders.
+Having values like-“the customer is always right” or “Investigate, then respond” will help your team perform the best when they are under pressure.
+If you don’t have a set of shared values yet, take a pause right now!
+Consult with your stakeholders and jot them down.

 3. Use collaboration tools

-If you have just 2-3 people in your team, then a single WhatsApp group is enough for communication, but if you have a larger group, then you need to use collaboration tools.
+If you have a few people on your team, then a single WhatsApp group is enough for communication.
+But in case you have a larger group, you need to use collaboration tools.
 Using useful communication tools can be helpful when you are looking to share information or trying to follow up to see the work that has been completed so far.

 There are a lot of tools that can be extremely useful when you are working remotely.
 Jira, Slack, Intercom Inbox, ProofHub, Basecamp, Trello, etc., are some of the most popular collaboration tools for remote teams.